 6. Presentation Skills

 Data visualization and presentation skills go hand-in-hand.
 But presenting doesn’t always come naturally to everyone, and that’s okay!
 Even seasoned presenters will feel their nerves get the best of them at times.
-As with anything else, start with practice—and then practice some more until you get into your groove.
+As with anything else, developing these communication skills starts with practice—and then practice some more until you get into your groove.
 Forbes also suggests setting specific goals for your improvement and focusing on the audience rather than yourself as ways of getting more comfortable with presenting.

 7. Machine Learning